Optimally Controlling a Random Population: Hard Cases

-\begin{lemma}[Winning arenas] Given a "simple" MDP and reachability target $F$. \begin{enumerate} \item The union of two winning "arenas" is a winning arena and the winning region is the projection on $\states$ of the largest winning arena. \item In a winning arena, the safe random walk is a winning strategy from every state. \end{enumerate} \end{lemma}
+\begin{restatable}[Winning arenas]{lemma}{WinningArenas} Given a "simple" MDP and a set of target states $F$, \begin{enumerate} \item A union of "winning arenas" is a "winning arena", and the "winning region" is the projection onto $\states$ of the largest "winning arena".